yetulaxman/lumi-ai-tutorials/_hands-on/deepvariant.md

 ---

 ## Analysis of whole genome sequencing (WGS) data using DeepVariant Singularity container
-Run [DeepVariant method](https://github.com/google/deepvariant) to perform variant calling on WGS and WES data sets in LUMI supercomputing environment using singulairity container.
-The analysis needs the following input files : 1) A reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format and its corresponding index file (.fai).
-2) An aligned reads file in [BAM](http://genome.sph.umich.edu/wiki/BAM) format and its corresponding index file (.bai).
-For the sake of this tutorial, test data is provided as a downloadable link in the later sections.
+Run the [DeepVariant method](https://github.com/google/deepvariant) to perform variant calling on whole-genome (WGS) and whole-exome (WES) sequencing datasets within the LUMI supercomputing environment using a Singularity container.

+This analysis requires the following input files:
+   - A reference genome in[FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, along with its corresponding index file (.fai)
+   - An aligned reads file in [BAM](http://genome.sph.umich.edu/wiki/BAM) format, along with its corresponding index file (.bai)

+For the purpose of this tutorial, sample test data will be provided via a downloadable link in later sections.

 ### Expected learning from tutorial:
 Upon completion of this tutorial you will learn to: